Binder-team/Binder/README.md

+# Book X Change

+A book swapping mobile app using React Native, Typescript, Node, Android Studio emulator, Java, SpringBoot, and Google Books API.

+## Technologies

+Android Emulator (Android Studio Dolphin 2021.3.1) React Native 0.70.6
+Typescript 4.8.3

+## Set up

+Basic instructions for running app:

+Clone this repo to your desktop and run `npm install` to install all the dependencies.

+Open two terminals that access the directory.
+(Inside the IDE or otherwise)

+In first terminal, run ```npm start```.
+After run ```npm run android``` after the first has finished it's process.
+It will then open Android Studio's Phone Emulator and run the app on port 8081.

+## Swipe example

+To show interest in a particular book, swipe right.
+To pass, swipe to the left.
+![](https://github.com/Binder-team/BookXChange-client/blob/main/assets/images/swipe.gif)

-# Book x Change Privacy Policy
+## Book x Change Privacy Policy

 Any and all information collected is available on a restricted database.
 Requests for removal of collected data or account data is free by request by Email.

-# Binder-client

-Basic instructions for running app:
-Open in visual studio, or any other IDE.
-Create two terminals that access the directory.
-(Inside the IDE or otherwise) Have the first terminal run ```npm start```
-The other should run ```npm run android``` after the first has finished it's process.
-It should then open Android Studio's Phone Emulator and run the app.

-# Swipe example

-![](https://github.com/Binder-team/BookXChange-client/blob/main/assets/images/swipe.gif)